JuliaPy/SymPy.jl/README.md

 ### Plotting

 There are several plotting functions available when either `Gadfly`, `Winston`, or `PyPlot` is loaded.
 In addition to `plot(expr, a, b)` to plot an expression of a single variable, there are methods (as available in the underlying plotting package) to plot parametric plots, surface plots, contour plots, and vector fields.
 The `PyPlot` package has the most features implemented.
+For example, these commands will create a plot:

 ```
 using PyPlot